Carly Rosenstein

 As a native of Los Angeles, she grew up at Adat Shalom, attended Los Angeles Hebrew High School, was an active member of USY, and a Jewish day camp counselor.
 She attended the University of California Los Angeles, where she earned a BA in Psychology and minor in Applied Developmental Psychology, and participated in a variety of internships at Hillel at UCLA.
 Carly holds an M.A. in Education Policy and Administration from Loyola Marymount University.

 Carly’s passion lies in instilling a love of Judaism and learning in the next generation.
 She values working collaboratively with teachers, parents, and lay leaders to bring the best possible educational environment for young children.
-In her free time, Carly enjoys scrapbooking, knitting, baking, and spends time with her husband, Rabbi Eric Rosenstein (currently Associate Rabbi/Director of Education at Temple Judea), and her two young children, Lilah and Gabriel, who attend a Jewish day school and a Jewish early childhood center.
+In her free time, Carly enjoys cookie decorating, scrapbooking, and spending time with her husband, Rabbi Eric Rosenstein, and her two children who attend a Jewish day school.